 Exercise Within Your Budget

-The cost of gym memberships and home exercise equipment can make you feel like it's too expensive to stay fit.
-The good news is you don't need a lot of money to get in great shape.
+Paying for gym memberships and pricey home exercise equipment can stress your budget.
+They can make you feel like it's too expensive to stay fit.
+The good news, though, is that you don't need a lot of money to get into great shape.

-Three respected exercise experts: Steven Blair, PhD, at the University of South Carolina, Jennifer Huberty, PhD, at the University of Nebraska, and Andrea Dunn, PhD, at Klein Buendal in Colorado, recommend 10 budget-friendly exercise gadgets.
+We've found helpful recommendations on 10 budget-friendly exercise gadgets, courtesy of respected exercise experts: Steven Blair, PhD, at the University of South Carolina, Jennifer Huberty, PhD, at the University of Nebraska, and Andrea Dunn, PhD, at Klein Buendal in Colorado.

 Resistance Bands (Start Around $10)